-Completed provisional tenure review dossiers are due in the Dean’s Office, via the Office of Faculty Affairs, no later than Feb.
-13. This is a firm deadline.
+Completed provisional tenure review dossiers are due in the Dean’s Office, via the Office of Faculty Affairs, in mid-February.
+The deadline is specified on an annual basis, and is a firm deadline.

 On the face page of the dossier, the applicable recommendation box must be checked and signed off by the Department Promotion and Tenure Committee Chair and by Department Chair, indicating whether or not the recommendation is to continue on the tenure track.
 The recommendation box must be checked before submission of the dossier to the Dean’s Office.